fermyon/developer/content/wasm-functions/using-key-value-store.md

 ## Grant Key Value Store Permission

-To enable a component in Spin to use a key value store, you need to [grant it the necessary permissions in the application's manifest](https://spinframework.dev/kv-store-api-guide#granting-key-value-store-permissions-to-components) (`spin.toml`) by adding a key-value store label.
-This both grants the component access to the key value store and signals _Fermyon Wasm Functions_ (FWF) to provision one for the application.
-In this tutorial, we’ll use the label "default", but you can choose any label that works best for you.
+To enable a component in Spin to use a Key value Store, you need to [grant it the necessary permissions in the application's manifest](https://spinframework.dev/kv-store-api-guide#granting-key-value-store-permissions-to-components) (`spin.toml`) by adding a label.
+A label is a developer-defined string that links your component to an external resource.
+In this case, the resource is a Key Value Store.
+When deploying to _Fermyon Wasm Functions_, the label must be set to "default" to signal the platform to automatically provision a Key Value Store for your Spin application.
+While other labels besides "default" can be used for linking to existing resources in a local developer workflow, "default" is required for automatic key value provisioning on _Fermyon Wasm Functions_.

 ```toml
 [component.hello-key-value-store]